Scheduled MonumentsEnglandThree carved fragments of gritstone outcrop in enclosed pasture on Snowden Carr, 500m south west of Washburn Farm

 What is Three carved fragments of gritstone outcrop in enclosed pasture on Snowden Carr, 500m south west of Washburn Farm?

-Three carved fragments of gritstone outcrop in enclosed pasture on Snowden Carr is a Bronze Age ceremonial or ritual monument located approximately 500 metres south west of Washburn Farm in Yorkshire, England.
+Three carved fragments of gritstone outcrop in enclosed pasture on Snowden Carr, 500 metres south west of Washburn Farm, is a Neolithic or Bronze Age rock art site comprising three separate outcrops bearing cup-and-ring markings and associated carved motifs.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014195.

 Who is responsible for protecting Three carved fragments of gritstone outcrop in enclosed pasture on Snowden Carr, 500m south west of Washburn Farm?